 Best Practices for Flying with an ESA

-It is recommended to contact a prospective airline at least 48 hours in advance in the event that the ESA is too large to fit in a traditional airline seat.
+Contact a prospective airline at least 48 hours in advance, especially in the event that the ESA is too large to fit in a traditional airline seat.
 In such cases, it may be necessary to situate the ESA owner in a seat that will allow room for the ESA without obstructing pathways and doors.

 Be prepared with appropriate documentation when approaching the ticket agent.
-If your information and ESA letter are valid, and your ESA letter is not more than one year old, the airline must allow you and your ESA to board without charging fees.
+If you have your additional forms signed and your ESA letter is valid and not more than one year old, the airline must allow you and your ESA to board without charging fees.

 Be mindful that pets that are excessively loud, vicious, a nuisance, or threatening to other passengers may legally be denied service.